 Adding email authentication to your domain in GoDaddy is straight forward.
-Just follow these steps.
+Please take a look at this helpful video and the detailed instructions below.

 Obtain the DKIM and Return-Path records from Postmark